The Summer School is located at the UniversitÓ della Svizzera Italiana (USI), Lugano Campus (in walking distance to the city center of Lugano).

-The Summer School runs for two weeks, preceded by a two day preparatory workshop taught on Friday and Saturday, preceding the first week of regular workshops.
-During each of the two weeks of the Summer School, there will be several parallel workshops on both quantitative and qualitative methods.
+The Summer School runs for two consecutive weeks, preceded by optional two-day preparatory workshops taught on Friday and Saturday, before the first week of regular workshops.
+During each of the two weeks of the Summer School, there will be several full-time parallel workshops on both quantitative and qualitative methods.
 [Click here for the workshop programme].

-Each workshop runs from Monday through Friday, full time (roughly from 8 h 30 through 18 h) an average effective teaching time of 7½ to 8 hours per day, i.e. a total of up to 35-40 hours per week.
-Past experience shows, that quite often students ask for more, as they are highly motivated by their project work.
+Each regular workshop runs from Monday through Friday (from 8 h 30 through 18 h), an average effective teaching time of 7 to 8 hours per day, i.e. a total of up to 35-40 hours for each workshop.

 The language in all workshops and lectures will be English, therefore active and passive command of English is expected.